 She reached out for help, taking the patient to a meeting of corneal experts, men and women with broad experience in just about anything that happens to an eyeball.
 As soon as these esteemed physicians saw Don Rafael, they reached loud, unanimous consensus.
 “Fungal infection,” they insisted.
 “No other possible diagnosis.”

-The venerated amoeba expert sat quietly in the room that night.
+expert sat quietly in the room that night.
 The patient and Doctor A went away.
 The next day, she began treatments for fungal eye infection.
 Don Rafael got worse.
 She immediately switched back to amoeba treatment.
 He got better, but the eye didn’t completely heal.

 And so it went.
 When one regimen brought slight progress, some setback ensued.
 With an improvement in visual acuity, intense pain returned.
 Don Rafael took two steps forward, one step back.